Two-Step Authentication Overview

 This topic refers to functionality that is not available to accounts on the Quick Base Essential plan.
 If the functionality described here does not match what you're seeing in Quick Base, your account is probably on this plan.

 It's important that only you can access your Quick Base account.
-2-step authentication gives you an extra layer of security to protect your identify and your valuable data in Quick Base.
+Two-step authentication provides an extra layer of security to protect your identify and your valuable data in Quick Base.

 Two-step authentication eliminates the need for security questions.
 Your identity is verified exclusively using your password and 6-digit verification code.

 All Quick Base users, with the exception of users who are provisioned through Single Sign On (SSO) via SAML, may use two-step authentication.
 Those users, who are authenticated through SSO, inherit the multi-factor authentication method implemented at the customer's identity provider.
 The identity provider then provides the SAML authentication to Quick Base.

 Enable two-step authentication

 To enable two-step authentication, click here.

 © 1999-2019 QuickBase, Inc. All rights reserved.
 Legal Notices.